mendezgd/mtg/CORS_IMAGE_FIX.md

 - Favicon solution now works on both local development and Vercel deployment
 - Multiple favicon formats ensure maximum browser compatibility
+- Local images are now served via API routes to ensure they work on Vercel
 - The proxy solution completely eliminates CORS issues by serving images from our own domain
 - External images from Scryfall are now proxied through our API, ensuring they load properly
-- The proxy includes proper caching headers for better performance
+- All API routes include proper caching headers for better performance